 - worked as a self-employed person and the work can be included in the work requirement for self-employed persons

-- received unemployment benefit during the previous two years or otherwise been entitled to unemployment benefit during that time but you have not received the benefit due to a waiting period, means-testing (income) or qualifying period.
+- received unemployment benefit during the previous two years or otherwise been entitled to unemployment benefit during that time, but you have not received the benefit due to a waiting period, means-testing (income) for labour market subsidy or a qualifying period.

-For instance work done while completing a waiting period imposed by the TE Services cannot be deducted from the qualifying period, however.
+For instance work done while completing a waiting period imposed by the TE Services cannot be deducted from the qualifying period.